JadEletry/book-exercise-docs/labmodule02/README-CDA.md

 How does your implementation work?

-The CDA application in this implemenation works by creating an instance called SystemPerformanceManager which is self-explanataory in its usage.
+The CDA application in this implementation works by creating an instance called SystemPerformanceManager which is self-explanataory in its usage.
 We use this component to manage the two main telemetry data collection components within the function called SystemCpuUtilTask and SystemMemUtilTask which run as asynchronous threads.
 We're able to do this by importing the psutil library.
 We want to be able to separate and manage our key functions so we use the